bcollazo/catanatron/RESULTS_LOG.md

   experiment/play.py, have a Game in the Overview.ipyn and run a catan-dqn.py job faster (should only do when can confirm Data and DQN approach improves...).

-- Simplify problem.
-Learn 1v1.
-Simplify ROBBER_ACTIONS to "Play Knight" to player with most points.
+- Simplify ROBBER_ACTIONS to "Play Knight" to player with most points.

 - Learn from offline MCTS data, using Rep B. (Seems slow to generate MCTS labeled data).